OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignmentresource_delete.md

 ## Response
-If successful, this method returns `204, No Content` response code.
+If successful, this method returns a `204 No Content` response code.
 It does not return anything in the response body.

 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "delete_educationassignmentresource"